dayaratneholding/dayaratneholding/README.md

        alt="snake" /></a>
 </div>

-<p align="center">🤍 If you like my projects, Give them ⭐ and Share it with friends!</p>
+<p align="center">🤍 If you like our projects, Give them ⭐ and Share it with friends!</p>
 </p>
 <p align="center">Made with ❤️ by Dayaratne</p>